-- Scholars in the Nation's Service: Sets outstanding individuals on the path toward public service careers in the U.S. government.
+- Scholars in the Nation's Service Initiative: Sets outstanding individuals on the path toward public service careers in the U.S. government.

 - Princeton in France: Offers a variety of jobs in Paris and regional cities.
 Typical assignments are in banks, museums, PR organizations, hospitals, camps, publishing or multinationals.

 - Global Health Program Internships: All internships on this site are pre-approved to fulfill the GHP certificate program’s summer research requirement* when completed in the summer after junior year.
 Unless otherwise specified, positions are open to all Princeton undergraduates.

 - Andlinger Center for Energy and the Environment Summer Internships: For summer research projects related to the ACEE, particularly for field work and lab research.

 - Streicker International Fellows Fund: For undergraduate students interested in carrying out substantive research or educational projects while immersed in a foreign culture.

 - Princeton in Africa: PiAf seeks to create a constituency of young people committed to the emergence of Africa as a full partner in the developed world.
 They offer service fellowships in connection with humanitarian organizations and other agencies serving the African continent.

 - Princeton in Asia: PiA sponsors over 165 fellowships in 21 countries and is the oldest and largest organization of its kind.